qguv/rpcalc/README.md

 ## About
-`rpcalc` is a stack-based [reverse polish notation](http://en.wikipedia.org/wiki/Reverse_Polish_notation) calculator based on the [HP 11C Scientific Calculator](http://www.hpmuseum.org/hp11c.htm) with extended features, such as:
+rpcalc is a stack-based [reverse polish notation](http://en.wikipedia.org/wiki/Reverse_Polish_notation) calculator based on the [HP 11C Scientific Calculator](http://www.hpmuseum.org/hp11c.htm) with extended features, such as:

 - An advanced stack datatype with unlimited stack length
 - User-extendible operators with simple, familiar syntax
 - Floating-point precision limited only by Python

 ## Installation & Execution
-You will need Python 3.3 to run `rpcalc`.
-As there are currently no `rpcalc` binaries, simply download the necessary files from the [git repository](http://github.com/qguv/rpcalc/).
-Switch to the `rpcalc` directory, and run the following from a command shell:
+You will need Python 3.3 to run rpcalc.
+As there are currently no rpcalc binaries, simply download the necessary files from the [git repository](http://github.com/qguv/rpcalc/).
+Switch to the rpcalc directory, and run the following from a command shell:

     python3 rpn.py

 It is possible that your system calls your Python 3.3 binary something different, such as `python` (ArchLinux) or `py33.exe` (some Windows).
 If this is the case, replace `python3` in the above example with the proper executable.

 ## Operation
-`rpcalc` uses a stack for all operations.
+rpcalc uses a stack for all operations.
 Users unfamiliar with RPN or stack-based calculation are encouraged to read [**Basic Example**](#basic-example) below and a [general RPN tutorial](http://glow.sourceforge.net/tutorial/lesson7/side_rpn.html) (short and sweet).

 ### Basic Example
 To multiply seven by the sum of two and one million: